keharaw/Gayta-Science/index.md

 ## Introduction

 With the growth of social media, hate speech has taken on new forms which has also been linked to a global increase in violence against minorities [^1].
-The most recent report by GLAAD - the world’s largest LGBTQ+ media advocacy organisation - found that 84% of LGBTQ+ adults believe there is not enough protection [^2] on social media to prevent harassment.
-This coincides with Elon Musk’s acquisition of Twitter - Hate speech and conspiracy theories [^3] have risen on Twitter after Musk took over and experts suggest it will get worse under the guise of ‘free speech’.
+The most recent report by GLAAD - the world’s largest LGBTQ+ media advocacy organisation - found that 84% of LGBTQ+ adults believe there is not enough protection on social media to prevent harassment[^2].
+This coincides with Elon Musk’s acquisition of Twitter - Hate speech and conspiracy theories have risen on Twitter after Musk took over and experts suggest it will get worse under the guise of ‘free speech’[^3].
 This also includes a surge in anti-LGBTQ+ abuse [^4].
 Consequently, our group wanted to investigate the growth of hate speech online against one of the most marginalised groups in our communities.

 ### *Motivations*